 Charger and battery

 The most important property of a battery charger is that it reaches the exact voltage during the charging cycle.
-If voltage is too high, the battery boils.
-The battery becomes unusable due to dried-out cells and crevice corrosion, which occur due to high acid concentration and overheating during charging.
-If voltage is too low, you end up with an incompletely charged battery that will lose more and more capacity until it gradually becomes unusable.
+If the voltage is too high, the battery boils.
+The battery then becomes unusable due to dried-out cells and crevice corrosion, which occur when there’s high acid concentration and overheating during charging.
+If the voltage is too low, you end up with an incompletely charged battery that will lose more and more capacity until it gradually becomes unusable.

 Battery chargers and equipment

 Interruptions and ripple from voltage and current can destroy sensitive equipment connected to the battery, such as:

 - Sensitive equipment in rescue vehicles.

 In the EU, all battery chargers must be CE marked.
 Third party testing and approval of equipment is required for your safety.